UBC-Thunderbots/Software/src/software/jetson_nano/ansible/README.md

 2) The ip addresses for all robots/jetsons are known.
 If you are unsure of the IP Addresses, connect to the tbots router and go to 192.168.0.1.
 Look under basic/wireless clients to find the jetson IP addresses.
 The jetsons should be called "robot".
 If you don't see the Jetsons, connect the Jetson to the router with an ethernet cable and check 192.168.0.1 again.
 The jetsons should be under wired clients.
 With a wired connection, you can ssh and use nmtui to connect it to the wifi.

-3) all hosts have installed the necessary dependencies.
+3) all hosts have installed the necessary dependencies and have setup systemd.
 This can be done by running the `setup_nano.sh` script through Ansible via the command
 `bazel run :run_ansible --cpu=jetson_nano -- -pb setup_nano.yml -ho {ip addresses of hosts} -pwd {robot_ssh_password} `

+Notes:
+- two tags (dependencies, systemd) can be applied to specify what kind of setup to perform.
+- Output of the dependency setup script is streamed to the robot's `/tmp/setup.log` file

 ### How To Run an Ansible Playbook